-- 1. Prove basic set equalities Demonstrate the ability to write and evaluate a proof. - 2.
-Relate the concept of Arithmetic progression and Geometric progression and their sum. - 3.
-Explain the description of algebraic properties of complex numbers. - 4.
+- 1. Define sets and functions with related concepts. - 2.
+Define the concept of functions and relations. - 3.
+Express an argument using logical notation and determine if the argument is or is not valid - 4.
+Prove basic set equalities Demonstrate the ability to write and evaluate a proof. - 5.
+Relate the concept of Arithmetic progression and Geometric progression and their sum. - 6.
+Explain the description of algebraic properties of complex numbers. - 7.
 Explore the theory of Matrices and Determinants.